MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 You can make your [!INCLUDE[prod_short](includes/prod_short.md)] data available as a data source in Power Apps.

 > [!TIP]
 > Business Central now offers development and operations tools with AL-Go and samples to get you started creating your own apps.
-These features are currentlry in preview.
+These features are currently in preview.
 To learn more, go to [Business Central and Power Apps](/dynamics365/business-central/dev-itpro/powerplatform/power-apps-overview).

 ## Prerequisites